Kairotic/coding-with-knots/quipu.md

 As we have so little idea what the Inca are telling us in their Quipu, it seems appropriate to add a cryptanalysis approach to our toolkit of inquiry.
-One of the first things that a cryptanalyst will do when inspecting an unknown system is to visualise it’s entropy in order to get a handle on structures or patterns in the underlying information.
+One of the first things that a cryptanalyst will do when inspecting an unknown system is to visualise its entropy in order to get a handle on structures or patterns in the underlying information.
 Entropy[shannon] is a calculation of the minimum knowledge contained by some amount of data, and is a proof that information is